ajsmith4-pccc/cis106/notes/notes5.md

   - creates a new empty file named newfile.png
 - **example**: touch -c myEssay.odt
   - updates the timestamps on myEssay.odt if it exists. if it doesnt, the -c option prevents it from creating the file
+- **example**: touch resume.pdf --date="Sun Nov 3"
+  - updates the date of resume.pdf to Sunday, November 3rd of the current year, at 12:00 am
 ### rm
 deletes the specified file (or directory, contextually/when given the proper options)
 - rm [option] [file]